ElderINTERalliance/WikiRaces/README.md

 	  - (we should ask they use their real names.)

 To do:
+ - Cache all loaded files -> Store as JSON or as Files?
+    - I assume filesystem is quicker than network
  - get a good server hosting solution.
  - Look into port forwarding with NGINX
  - Create homepage